When You Easily Get Drained And Tired In Social Situations

 For other people the problem is more that they want to socialize more effectively, or for a longer time, but their tendency to get drained and fuzzy headed gets in the way.
 They want to change that part of themselves so it doesn't affect their social efforts as much.

-You may notice in the advice below that my definition of 'tired' or 'drained' seems to shift a bit.
-At one moment I may be talking about the concept as if it's referring to feeling mentally depleted and like you can't think well enough to properly socialize anymore.
+You may notice in the advice below that my definition of 'tired' or 'drained' seems to shift.
+At one moment I may be talking about the concept as if it's referring to feeling mentally depleted and like you can't think well enough to properly make conversation anymore.
 At another point I may seem more to be talking about a feeling of being bored or done for the day and wanting to go home.
-I think because people tend to use the concept of being 'drained by socializing' in different ways, that I have to as well.
+People use the concept of being 'drained by socializing' in different ways, so I am as well.

 Some in-the-moment ways to deal with feeling drained

 You may be surprised at how well this one can work in the short term.
 This approach is treating social tiredness the same as regular tiredness.
 If you're two hours into an outing and you feel your energy starting to slip, a coke or a coffee may be all you need to put some life back into you.
-Sometimes when we feel socially drained a lot it may be that we're just physically tired, and we're labeling it as, "I'm feeling lethargic and distracted because I've had enough of being around people."
-If you can do something to pick yourself up physically, your attitude will often follow.
+Sometimes when we feel socially drained we're mainly physically tired, and we're labeling it as, "I'm feeling lethargic and distracted because I've had enough of being around people."
+If you can do something to pick yourself up physically, your attitude can follow.

 Have something to eat